Jennie Moss, Founder & Managing Director, RETHINK EVENTS, UK

 – Where can food companies not only help, but capitalise on, reducing the unsustainable healthcare costs currently being experienced by governments?

-Christine M’rini Puel, VP Research & Innovation for Advanced Medical Nutrition, DANONE
+Christine M’rini Puel, VP Research & Innovation for Advanced Medical Nutrition, DANONE, THE NETHERLANDS

 – What novel plant-protein ingredients are being used to diversify the range of products available?